cspohr5119/ftc-event-sim/README.md

 ## Summary
 This is an FTC event simulator.
-It will "re-run" a past FTC tournament's qualifying rounds under different scheduling systems and Tie-breaker point (TBP) rules that you configure.
+It will "re-run" a past FTC tournament's qualifying rounds under different scheduling systems and Tie-Breaker Point (TBP) rules that you configure.
 It reads team and match data from theorangealliance.org, then replays the tournament (qualifying rounds only) per your specification.